istex9/ctr-alt-segmentAnything/README.md

 #### **Data Handling**

 To streamline testing and development, we initially worked with a subset of the original dataset.
-This subset enabled faster iteration and experimentation.
+This subset was created using the **`dev_sample.py`** script, which allowed us to efficiently extract a manageable portion of the data for faster iteration.
 In later phases, we plan to transition to the full dataset for final evaluation.

 - **Total number of images analyzed:** 1,500
 - **Images with ships:** 420